marrob01/response-code-structure/README.md

 This is a basic format on how I would format your phone numbers.
 Given it's a different country my code would change sighty.

+When a user types in thier phone number, the phone number form element will automatacly fomat the number.
+This way there won't be any erros when typing a number.

 **Questions -**

  1.Will your users have to enter phone numbers that aren't US based?
 It helps to know all the possible phone numbers that could be entered so I know how to format my code.